-The content of this paper is as follows.
-In Section~\ref{Sec-II}, we give the theoretical framework in this work: theoretical explanations of the trapped Fermi gases and breathing oscillations and formulation of the scaling and sum-rule methods.
-In Section~\ref{Sec-III}, we consider the ground state properties reflecting the QLD shell-structures by developing TFA to the super-anisotropic systems in order to calculate the parameters needed in the scaling and sum-rule methods.
-In Section~\ref{Sec-IV}, we show calculational results of the collective frequencies and demonstrate time-evolution in the present framework.
-In Section~\ref{Sec-V}, we give summary and outlook.
+The contents of the present paper are as follows.
+In section~\ref{Sec-II}, we give theoretical explanations of the Fermi gases and breathing oscillations and aldo formulate the sum-rule-scaling method.
+In section~\ref{Sec-III}, we consider the ground-state properties reflecting the QLD structures by developing TFA to the highly-anisotropic systems.
+In section~\ref{Sec-IV}, we show calculational results of the collective frequencies and also demonstrate time-evolution of the oscillations in the present framework.
+In section~\ref{Sec-V}, we give a summary and outlook.